Observe, monitor, and optimize AWS cost in a single place

 Simplified budget creation workflows remove surprises and let you stay on top of your infrastructure expenses with ease.
-Our cloud cost management tool enables you to set up monthly, quarterly, or annual targets for your linked accounts or business units.
-Plus, the cloud expense management tool notifies you when your actual costs exceed the budgeted amount.
+Our cloud cost management tool enables you to set up budgets and forecasts for your AWS cost optimization journey.
+Hence, the cloud expense management tool empowers you to predict your cloud spend and stay on budget.

 Organize cloud cost